 Our Initiatives Status Progress Comments The guiding principles of the Boroondara Bicycle Strategy include creating a connected, complete, and safe bicycle network.
 The initiatives contained in the Implementation Plan aim to deliver on these principles for the benefit of the community.
-5.2: Provide a safe and accessible shared path for the community by advocating to the Victorian Government for the Box Hill to City cycling corridor project Delayed 35% Council officers have commenced the feasibility studies for two sections of the Box Hill to Hawthorn Strategic Cycling Corridor (SCC).
-These sections are: Elgin Street to Glenferrie Road including an underpass at Power Street 2.
+5.2 : Provide a safe and accessible shared path for the community by advocating to the Victorian Government for the Box Hill to City cycling corridor project Delayed 35% The guiding principles of the Boroondara Bicycle Strategy include creating a connected, complete, and safe bicycle network.
+The initiatives contained in the Implementation Plan aim to deliver on these principle for the benefit of the community.
+Council officers have commenced the feasibility studies for two sections of the Box Hill to Hawthorn Strategic Cycling Corridor (SCC).
+These sections are: 1.
+Elgin Street to Glenferrie Road including an underpass at Power Street 2.
 Burke Road to Stanhope Grove.
 A consultant has been appointed to assist with the feasibility studies and concept designs.
 Consultation with key stakeholders (VicTrack, Metro Trains, Department of Transport) and the community is proposed and then Council will formally consider the studies.
-Subject to Council approval, the studies would then be presented to the State Government for funding consideration and approval.
-For the above mentioned two studies in progress, there is a need to undertake an extended feature survey of the railway corridor to supplement preliminary survey work and there have been delays in finalising how the survey would be undertaken in close
+Subject to Council approval, the studies wou then be presented to the State Government for fundiconsideration and approval.
+For the above mentioned two studies in progress, there is a need to undertake an extended feature survey of the railway corridor to supplement These sections are: 2.
+Burke Road to Stanhope Grove. feasibility studies and concept designs.
+Consultation with key stakeholders (VicTrack, Metro Trains, Department of Transport) and the community is proposed and then Council will formally consider the studies.
+Subject to Council approval, the studies would then be presented to the State Government for funding there is a need to undertake an extended feature